aws/aws-cloud-map-mcs-controller-for-k8s/CONTRIBUTING.md

 > ⚠ **Note:** If you are creating multiple clusters, ensure you create unique `id.k8s.io` identifiers for each cluster.

 To run the controller, run the following command.
 The controller runs in an infinite loop so open another terminal to create CRDs.
+(Ctrl+C to exit)
 ```sh
 make run
 ```